GoogleCloudPlatform/podcast/site/content/post/episode-138-next-day-2/index.md

 Prior to joining Google [Amruta](https://twitter.com/AmrutaGulanikar) spent 5+ years as a PM in the Office division at Microsoft working on many different products.
 Just before she left, she worked on launching a new service and supporting apps - “O365 Planner” which offers people a simple and visual way to organize teamwork.
 At Google, Amruta owns Windows on GCE which includes support for premium OS & Microsoft Server product images, platform improvements to support Windows workloads on GCE.

-[Simon Zeltser](https://twitter.com/simon_zeltser) is a Developer Programs Engineer at Google, working with .NET and Windows on Google Cloud Platform.
+[Simon Zeltser](https://twitter.com/simon_zeltser) is a Developer Programs Engineer at Google, working with .NET and Windows on Google Cloud.

 ##### Henry Hsu & Isaac Wong